-- sales and service territory expansion; - operational excellence and high customer service levels; - expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - operational efficiencies through system enhancements; and - operating expense reduction through the centralization of general and administrative functions.
+- sales and service territory expansion; - operational excellence and high customer service levels; - expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - · operational efficiencies through system enhancements; and - operating expense reduction through the centralization of general and administrative functions.

-Our continued profitable growth has allowed us to improve upon our organization's infrastructure, open a new distribution facility and pursue selective acquisitions.
+Our continued profitable growth has allowed us to improve upon our organization's infrastructure, open new distribution facilities and pursue selective acquisitions.
 This continuing improvement of our infrastructure has allowed us to scale the business and historically achieve higher operating margins.
-Over the last several years, we have increased our distribution capacity to approximately 435,000 square feet in eight facilities.
-With the consummation of the Praml transaction, we have increased our distribution capacity by 20,000 square feet with the addition of a new leased facility.
+Over the last several years, we have increased our distribution capacity to approximately 455,000 square feet in nine facilities.